marquesm91/poo/README.md

+# Study of Objects Oriented

+All my works using Objects Oriented since November, 2014

++ Practical Work 1 - Lists and Graphs
-# Studyng Objetcs Oriented - Analytic Geometry using Polymorphism and Inheritance
++ Practical Work 2 - Analytic Geometry using Polymorhpism and Inheritance

-Made in 16 November, 2014

 ## Contributors

 Matheus Ferreira Marques

+## Practical Work 1 - Lists and Graphs

+## Practical Work 2 -Analytic Geometry using Polymorphism and Inheritance

-## Forms to study
+### Forms to be studied

 1. Lines and Circles (1D)
 2. Retangle, Triangle, Disc (2D)